richanna/Identity-Events/draft-ietf-secevent-http-push.md

 media type (`Accept` header) response is `application/json`.

-To deliver an Event, the Event Transmitter generates an event delivery message and uses HTTP POST to the configured endpoint with the appropriate `Accept` and
+To deliver an Event, the SET Transmitter generates an event delivery message and uses HTTP POST to the configured endpoint with the appropriate `Accept` and
 `Content-Type` headers.